mfoltz/mfoltz.github.io/content/user/Using_Server_Mods.md

 ---
-title: Using Server Mods in-game
+title: Use Server Mods In-Game
 weight: 3
 ---

-# How to use Server Mods In-Game
 - [Adding to the AdminList](#adding-to-the-adminlist)
 - [Authorizing yourself as an Admin in-game](#authorizing-yourself-as-an-admin-in-game)
 - [Enabling Console](#enabling-console)